ybenlafk/INCEPTION/README.md

 make
 ```

-This command will build the images and start the containers in the background.
+This command will build the images and start the containers in the foreground.

 To stop and clean the services: